Lives of Omission: Production

-A costume fitting was held on 7 March 2011 at Tseung Kwan O TVB City Studio One at 12:30PM. and filming started on 21 March and wrapped up on 5 July where a hot pot banquet was held in Senfuku located in Tsim Sha Tsui at 8:30PM.
+A costume fitting was held on 7 March 2011 at Tseung Kwan O TVB City Studio One at 12:30 pm. and filming started on 21 March and wrapped up on 5 July where a hot pot banquet was held in Senfuku located in Tsim Sha Tsui at 8:30 pm.

 Reception

 Viewership ratings

 The following is a table that includes a list of the total ratings points based on television viewership.
 "Viewers in millions" refers to the number of people, derived from Jade ratings (including HD Jade), in Hong Kong who watched the episode live.
 The peak number of viewers are in brackets.

 Accolades

 Sequel

 A direct film sequel to this drama, titled Turning Point 2 (《Laughing Gor之潛罪犯》) started filming in October.
 Tse will continue to reprise his role, whereas Wong and Chen, whose characters both died, may return in cameo roles.
 Veteran actor Francis Ng has also been confirmed to join the film.
 Miss Hong Kong 2011 winner Rebecca Zhu will play the female lead.
 Wong, Tsui and Au-yeung will also participate in the film whereas Chen, due to the death of her character, will not take part.
-New cast members include Chapman To, Kara Hui, Janice Man, Liu Kai-chi, King Kong Lee, Ram Cheung and Lau Siu-ming.
+New cast members include Chapman To, Kara Hui, Janice Man, Liu Kai-chi, King Kong Lee, Ram Chiang and Lau Siu Ming.
 The premiere of the film was held on 19 December and was theatrically released on 29 December 2011.